ramonszo/zuck.js/README.md

 * A simple media viewer, with gestures and events
 * A simple api to manage your "Stories timeline"
 * Lightweight (13kb minified - 5kb gzipped)

-## Limitations
-On mobile browsers, video can't play without a user gesture.
-So the script try to play audio only when user click to see a next story.
-When the story is playing automatically, the video is muted, but an alert is displayed to user click to hear audio.

-Link on stories opens in new window too.
-This behaviour occurs because most websites blocks to be embeded on iFrames.

-### Compatibility
-IE 10 and other browsers.
-Not tested on IE9, but if you really want this compatibility, you'll just have to add a classList polyfill.

 ## How to use